Nozawa X-1: Design and development

 The Nozawa Aviation Research Institute was founded in 1939.
-Their first aircraft, the Nozawa Z-1,was just a copy of the two seat Taylorcraft J-2 Cub but their second, the two seat Nozawa X-1, was original and incorporated advanced features.
+Their first aircraft, the Nozawa Z-1, was just a copy of the two seat Taylorcraft J-2 Cub but their second, the two seat Nozawa X-1, was original and incorporated advanced features.
 Its first flight, piloted by Suetomi Kumano, was made in December 1941.

 It had a low, cantilever, inverted gull wing with a wooden structure covered with a mixture of plywood and fabric.
 One advantage of the inverted gull form was that fixed landing legs, placed at the lowest points of the wing, were short.
 The legs of the X-1 were faired single struts with wheels under large fairings.
 The tailwheel was not faired.

 The X-1's rounded fuselage was also wooden, with a semi-monocoque structure.
 The Pobjoy R radial engine came with its own cowling and the fuselage nose blended smoothly into it.
 There were two cockpits in tandem under a long, multipane transparency, starting ahead of the wing leading edge and ending near the trailing edge.

 Operational history

-In 1941 the X-1 was intended to be competitive with other two-seaters world wide and there were plans for variants with other engines, but these ambitions ended whenr Japan attacked the United States base in Pearl Harbor.
+In 1941 the X-1 was intended to be competitive with other two-seaters worldwide and there were plans for variants with other engines, but these ambitions ended whenr Japan attacked the United States base in Pearl Harbor.
 No more were built, though the prototype remained active as a trainer and glider tug at the Furukawa Centre.